mcellteam/swc_mesher/files/description/README.md

 As shown here, the add-on will create a series of "Meta" objects which form the surface of the Neuron.
-This isn't a mesh at this point, but can be easily converted to a mesh by selecting the object (right clicking to turn from dark orange to lighter "gold") and then using the menu commands:
+This isn't a mesh at this point, but can be easily converted to a mesh by selecting the object (right clicking to turn from dark orange to lighter "gold") and then using the menu commands (Object / Convert to / Mesh from Curve/Meta/Surf/Text) as shown here:

 ![Convert](../images/convert_to_mesh.png?raw=true "Convert Meta to Mesh")